planetfederal/workshops/workshops/geoserver/doc/source/data/layergroup.rst

 Creating a layer group
 ======================

 A layer group, as its name suggests, is a group of layers that acts as a single layer.
-This is useful when creating a "basemap", or other situations when more than one separate layer needs to be requested simultaneously or frequently.
+This is useful when creating a "base map", or other situations when more than one separate layer needs to be requested simultaneously or frequently.
 Since layers typically contain only a single type of geometry, using a layer group also allows you to combine data types in one single WMS request.

-.. note:: Take care not to get confused between a workspace, which is a notional grouping of layers (think "container"), and a layer group, which is a group of layers for WMS requests (think "image group").
+.. note:: Take care not to get confused between a :term:`workspace`, which is a notional grouping of layers (think "container"), and a :term:`layer group`, which is a group of layers for WMS requests (think "image group").
+Refer to the :ref:`geoserver.overview.concepts` section for more information.

-In the previous sections, we loaded a few layers.
+In the previous sections, we loaded and published a few layers.
 Now we'll use a layer group to combine them.

 #.
 Click the :guilabel:`Layer Groups` link, under :guilabel:`Data` on the left side of the page.